 As Google has updated its rules, though, selling text links for cash has fallen by the wayside; it's no longer a sustainable monetization method.
 This has meant that I've experimented a lot when it comes to ways to make money as a blogger.
-I've sold branded posts, tried different affiliate programs, joined countless influencer networks, written courses about travel blogging, and have been toying around with the idea of products (like ebooks).
+Some things have worked (like advertising and affiliate marketing), while others might not be for me (like selling products or running tours).

 It can be exhausting always trying to come up with new ideas, especially when you're relying on those ideas for your income while still wanting to please an audience of travel lovers who really don't care if/how you're making money.
 But you can never find out what works without trying a lot of different things.